np6hd/factionsBot/README.md

 # factionsBot

 # USAGE WARNING:

 You may modify these codes and add to it as you may like.
 However, you are not allowed to take this code and sell to others.
 Also since I have made this open source, please fork this source to show support.
 I ask nothing else than that.
 Thanks and enjoy the factions bot!

-# basic factions bot v.0.2
+# basic factions bot v.0.2 - Getting Started

-To get started first make sure to install these modules: nodejs, discordjs, node-fetch, and lowdb <br />
+1. First off download NODEJS and install it: https://nodejs.org/en/
+2. Download this repository
+3. run > npm install (after nodejs is installed) (open cmd.exe -> cd into the factionsbot folder and then run the command)
-create a config.json file in the utils folder (./utils/config.json) as a json object with the following:
+4. create a config.json file in the utils folder (./utils/config.json) as a json object with the following:

 ```json
 {